TuncYilmaz/song-authorship-attribution/README.md

 - retrieves certain dictionaries created by [1_Dataset_Preparation.ipynb](../master/1_Dataset_Preparation.ipynb), and processes the data to obtain a sub-dataset that contains 10 artists from each parent genre
 - writes everything to a csv file called sub_dataset.csv
 - also yields certain dictionaries (stored under [pickle_vars](../master/2.Mini%20Models/pickle_vars)) used for indexing purposes
+- in the final section, includes a few plots displaying basic dataset statistics

+'''
+Until here, all the provided scripts have been used for (99%) preprocessing purposes.
+Most of the variables obtained couldn't be uploaded into the repository due to file size restrictions.
+If you want to skip the preprocessing phase, the resulting processed dataset (that will be used in all models henceforth) is stored under the file: sub_dataset.csv
+'''

 [2.1_Character_Model_Preprocessing.ipynb](../master/2.Mini%20Models/2.1_Character_Model_Preprocessing.ipynb):
 - forms character embeddings that are derived from GloVe word embeddings. specifically uses the glove.6B.300d.txt model